 David has lived in Orlando for the past 17 years and is currently the Producer for Disney Cruise Line Entertainment, where he splits his time between Orlando, Toronto and where ever in the world the Disney fleet may be.
 His travels have empowered his love of good food; good wine and good theatre and they have sparked a new fascination with the Toronto Maple Leafs and all things Canadian.

-Devin brings to the Orlando Fringe several years of experience from the Central Florida cultural community including the Orlando Museum of Art, Orange County Library System, Bach Festival Society of Winter Park, and most recently headed up the Hope and Help Center’s Headdress Ball.
-She was a nominee for the Orlando Business Journal’s 2011 40 under 40, and is actively involved in numerous community organizations.
+Devin brings to the Orlando Fringe several years of experience from the Central Florida cultural non-profit community including the Orlando Museum of Art, Orange County Library System, Bach Festival Society of Winter Park, and previously headed up the Hope and Help Center’s Headdress Ball.
+She is a community advisory board member of the Neighbors Network and is an active member of numerous professional and community organizations including the Association of Fundraising Professionals, Metropolitan Business Association, and Equality Florida.
+Devin was a 2011 and 2012 nominee for the Orlando Business Journal’s 40 under 40.

-With all the great arts in this community, Devin still claims Fringe as her favorite 12 days of the whole year.
+With all the great arts in this community, Devin still claims Fringe as her favorite 14 days of the whole year.
 “I have an immense sense of pride in the Orlando Fringe.
+I’ve seen tremendous organization growth since joining the board in 2010.
+And, each year I’m even more amazed by the performances presented at the festival.
 It is my favorite time of the whole year – I absolutely love the Fringe community.”

 Doug Davis is a lifelong resident of Central Florida and long time patron and volunteer of the Orlando Fringe.
 Doug is a current employee of WellCare Health Plans of Florida.
 Doug has a background in non-profit management with a focus on development, community relations and services.
 In addition, Doug was a small business owner for a tour company that focused on bringing performing groups to Walt Disney World and other venues.